OpenLineage/OpenLineage/proposals/2161/registry.md

 ### The Registry

-Self contained repository
+We propose a self contained registry hosted in the OpenLineage repository.

 **TL;DR: The registry defines consumers and producers names and contains all their custom facets.**

+Access control is delegated using `CODEOWNERS` files Each participant in the ecosystem owns their own folder.

+Structure:

 ```
 OpenLineage/spec/registry/
-	/{Name}/
-	custom facet schemas are stored in this folder and respect the same rules as spec/facets
+	/{Name}/           <- custom facet schemas are stored in this folder
+	                   <- and respect the same rules as spec/facets
-		CODEOWNERS  Delegate approval to the owners of the name
+		CODEOWNERS     <- Delegate approval to the owners of the name
-		registry.json:
+		registry.json: <- one file per participant
 			Producer:
 				Producer root doc URL: https://…
 				Produced facets: